 An institutional signing official (SO) is a senior official at an institution who is credentialed through the NIH eRA Commons and is authorized to enter the institution into a legally binding contract.
 For an intramural research project, the SO is the IC's scientific director or their designee.

-How to Approach Institutional Certification for Multi-site Projects?
+How Are Institutional Certifications Submitted for Multi-site Projects?

 For a multi-site project, with samples collected at several institutions, there are two options: